-The board should be aware of the district's crisis management plan (there should be one) and should leave resolution of the crisis in the hands of the CEO.
+The board chair should ensure that the board is aware of the district's crisis management plan (there should be one) and that resolving the crisis is in the hands of the CEO.
 However, the CEO should inform the board chair as soon as possible about the crisis (or the vice chair if the chair is unavailable).
 The chair should ensure that all trustees are informed.
 Someone should be assigned to brief the board chair and other trustees about the steps being taken in order that the board can respond well to questions from the media and community members.
 In most cases, all media questions will be referred to a contact person (such as the public information officer).

-(See the chapter on this topic by Gary Davis in ACCT's board chair handbook, published in 2002).
+(See the chapter on this topic by Gary Davis in ACCT's The Board Chair, A Guide for Leading Community College Boards, published in 2002).